-The Compensation Committee determined that the aggregate economic value of the equity awards granted to our named executive officers should be \$4.9 million in the case of Mr. Mirchandani, \$2.0 million in the case of Mr. Carolan, and \$1.5 million in the case of Mr. Di Blasio.
-In determining the number of shares granted to each named executive officer, the Compensation Committee considered the target value of the award and converted that amount to a number of shares based on the 20-day average closing price of our common stock prior to the grant date.
-The number of RSUs and PSUs granted to our named executive officers reflected an allocation equal to 50%, with the remaining 50% of the target award value allocated to performance-based awards for our CEO and other named executive officers, respectively.
-Based on the competitive market analysis prepared by Compensia, this weighting exceeds the average of the companies in our compensation peer group and reinforces a strong pay-for-performance culture at the company.
-The number of shares of common stock granted to our named executive officers as time-vested and performance-based equity awards for fiscal 2020 was as follows:
+Taking into consideration market data and the performance of individual executive officers, the Compensation Committee determined that the aggregate economic value of the equity awards granted to our named executive officers should be \$6.25 million in the case of Mr. Mirchandani, \$2.058 million in the case of Mr. Carolan, and \$1.51 million in the case of Mr. Di Blasio.
+In determining the number of shares granted to each named executive officer, the Compensation Committee converted the target value of each award to a number of shares based on the 5-trading day average closing price of our common stock prior to the grant date.
+Fifty percent of the target award value of each named executive officer's award was granted in the form of time-based RSU awards, with the remaining 50% of the target award value granted in the form of the Relative TSR PSU awards.
+Based on the competitive market analysis prepared by Compensia, this weighting exceeded the average weighting of time-based and performance-based awards of the companies in our compensation peer group.
+The number of shares of our common stock granted to our named executive officers as time-based RSU awards and Relative TSR PSU awards for fiscal 2021 was as follows: